 On the day of your appointment, you will meet with the notary (a remote notary will conduct a video conference).
 Once your appointment is completed you should be able to download your notarized documents.

-Docusign has some great tools with exploring.
+DocuSign has some great tools for exploring.

 If electronic notary or remote online notarization is available in your state you can locate an e-notary or remote notary either by going directly to online signing services (simply search electronic notarization).
 Or you can search online for the specific notary type you are in need of.
 Your town clerk may also be able to help you.
-What you should be looking for is your comfort level with the technology they will be using,
+What you should be looking for is your comfort level with the technology they will be using.

-if you are using a remote online notary, you need access to a camera, ask if you are using an app and if so, are you comfortable with that on your personal cell phone.
+If you are using a remote online notary, you need access to a camera, ask if you are using an app and if so, are you comfortable with that on your personal cell phone?
 Be sure to check out our article on the Notary Public Code of Professional Responsibility, it will be helpful to make sure you are doing your due diligence for compliance.

 Ask for references and search their license status with the state.
 Make sure that you are working with a trained notary specific to the notary service they are providing.
 They are not standard commissioned notaries and are required to obtain specific training by their state.

 By taking the time to properly vet a notary, you can ensure that you are working with someone who is trained and qualified to provide notary services.
 This will give you peace of mind that your documents and transactions are being handled legally and securely.
 Investing in the necessary research upfront could save you from potentially costly mistakes in the long run.